Sixfifty/enviro-mqtt/README.md

         --interval INTERVAL   the duration in seconds between updates --delay DELAY         the duration in seconds to allow the sensors to stabilise before starting to publish readings
-        --use-pms5003         if set, PM readings will be taken from the PMS5003 sensor
         --help                print this help message and exit

 ## Published Topics